Students walk past the Arts Students' Centre

 Certificate in Canadian Studies

 Ever wonder why Canada gets named one of the best places in the world to live?
 Build a better understanding of the country.
-Become an ambassador!
 Learn and share with the world the elements that make Canada unique and special.

 Pressed flower in book